 • Modify existing Earth rituals up to level 12 for which he is the only Caster.
 However, there’s little point doing so as he won’t be able to cast them.

-All rituals must be submitted to the Character Ref for approval, and the Character Ref is free to make changes.
+All rituals which do not cover a standard spell/miracle must be submitted to the Character Ref for approval, and the Character Ref is free to make changes.
 Creating or modifying a ritual is really a research project in which the character attempts to find a method to control and direct the magical power.
 In particular, what works for one character may not work for another.

 Multiple characters can be involved in the creation of a ritual as long as all have the required level of skill.
 This reduces the amount of time required to create the ritual.

 A character can modify an existing ritual that is up to twice his ritual skill level.
-In addition, if the level of the ritual is less than or equal to his ritual skill, then the time taken is half (rounded up) that of creating the ritual.
+Modifying an existing ritual is a far simpler process than creating one from scratch and takes(Level +1) Hours.
+In addition, if the level of the ritual is less than or equal to his ritual skill, then the time taken is halved (rounded up).

 Usually, rituals based on instant spells or miracles can be treated as being modifications of an existing ritual.
 This is based on the assumption that all instant spells/miracles are refinements of ritual magic and thus a character with access to an instant spell/miracle also has access to the equivalent ritual.